Gundagai

 Gundagai is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Gundagai's population is estimated at around 1,741 as of Nov 2025.
-This reflects an increase of 42 people (2.5%) since the 2021 Census, which reported a population of 1,699 people.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Gundagai is around 1,741.
+This reflects an increase of 42 people since the 2021 Census, which reported a population of 1,699.
 The change is inferred from the resident population of 1,656 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
 This level of population equates to a density ratio of 36 persons per square kilometer.
-Gundagai's growth rate of 2.5% since census positions it within 1.4 percentage points of the SA3 area (3.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth, contributing approximately 53.0% of overall population gains during recent periods.
+Gundagai's 2.5% growth since census positions it within 1.7 percentage points of the SA3 area, demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by natural growth contributing approximately 53.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For any SA2 areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with Gundagai's population expected to decline by 101 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 34 people.
+Projections indicate a decline in overall population over this period, with the suburb's population expected to decline by 106 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group projected to increase by 34 people.

 Frequently Asked Questions - Population